 You can also view your sitemaps and backlink data all from the one screen.

 I check Bing regularly now because I often find differences in how articles perform compared to Google.

-There is no shortage of free SEO tools, as well as paid apps you can use.
+There is no shortage of free tools to check your site, as well as paid apps you can use.
 But how many do you really need?